• Skip to primary navigation

 [Related: Chrome vs Vegetable Tanning – What’s the Difference?]

-Batson says bison leather is slightly more expensive, but it depends.
-“I usually only buy a few skins at a time which are slightly more expensive, if you buy larger quantities naturally the price is more comparable.”
+“I usually only buy a few skins at a time, which are slightly more expensive,” says Batson.
+“But if you buy larger quantities, the price of bison versus cow is more comparable.”

 [Related: The Pros and Cons of Camel Leather]